Etiqa/qasimodo-bdd-templates/features/02-sign-up/README-CreatingAccount.md

       - It's not possible to create new account credentials with an already existing Email address (identity information)

-Does that make sense?
+Does it make sense?
 Sure, you have to ensure that new registered users are able to login into QAsimodo (main feature purpose), and of course that users have a unique ID in the system.

 Now you are able to start writing your feature behavioral examples (scenarios).
-How the feature should behave?
+How should the feature behave?
 Think about: Under which conditions the feature will successfully create the credentials?
 Under which conditions the feature won't create the credentials?
 Can the same user register multiple times?
-A good practice is start with the happy path, which in this case will be something like:
+A good practice is to start with the happy path, which in this case will be something like:

-    Scenario: Creating account credentials successful
+    Scenario: Successful account creation
         Given I am Lauren the Tester
         And my Email address is not associated with a QAsimodo account When I provide my email address